 I represented Futures Thinking at the 2019 Oxford Science and Ideas Festival, running an interactive research project titled 'The Noise That Keeps Me Awake At Night.'
 Below is a page from the IF Festival's programme that featured a profile on my work.

 My research interests in urban cohesion (or lack thereof) and literary representations of humanitarian crises originates from witnessing systemic exclusion during my childhood spent in Johannesburg, South Africa.
 I completed a Bachelor of Arts and a BA Honours at the University Currently Known as Rhodes before moving to the University of Cape Town to pursue a second Honours degree in Gender Studies.
 Following the completion of this Bachelor of Social Sciences Honours at UCT I moved to the UK, where I joined the Centre for Modern Studies at the University of York.
 I obtained a Masters in Culture and Thought After 1945 from the University of York, which led me to adopt an interdisciplinary framework for my current research.
 Currently, I am a fully-funded DPhil candidate at the University of Oxford in the Faculty of English, based at Wolfson College.
-I am the PI and founder of the research network Futures Thinking and the creator of the podcast Narrative Futures.
-My research is on speculative fiction as a political literary genre that engages concerns from urban inequalities and decolonial theory.
+I am the PI and founder of the research network Futures Thinking, the creator of the podcast Narrative Futures, and a founder of the Sound of Contagion project.
+My research considers speculative fiction as a political literary genre that engages concerns from urban inequalities and decolonial theory.

 I'm a skilled editor, proofreader, and project manager.
 Experience in media, publishing, volunteering and higher education public engagement projects has given me aptitude in rendering research accessible to non-expert audiences.